A Political Spectrograph: High-Resolution Examinations of the United States' Ideological Landscape

 \textit{Future work.} This survey was constructed with mathematical modeling in mind, with the goal of interrogating basic consistency of foundational variables like ideology, and seeking broad-stroke, robust patterns that can inform future models of political psychology.
-We hope this work serves as a bridge from a classically social-science subject towards other quantitative sciences; the apparent robustness of general ideological self-placement lets it serve as a (noisy) variable in nonlinear, complex, and dynamical models which may interrogate novel hypotheses at the psychological (micro) and societal (macro) levels.
+We note that the application of unsupervised clustering or other machine-learning analysis to these data may yield some additional ``bottom-up" insights in this regard, though we leave such investigations to future work.
+We hope this work facilitates further mathematical modeling of the dynamics of political ideology.
+The apparent robustness of general ideological self-placement lets it serve as a (noisy) variable in nonlinear, complex, and dynamical models which may interrogate novel hypotheses at the psychological (micro) and societal (macro) levels.
 Theoretical mathematical ``opinion dynamics" and ``sociophysics" models which have relied on abstract opinion variables may iterate with the perspective that contention with sufficiently high-resolution real-world data (for certain generally understood concepts) is indeed possible, and may build those models with such data-accountability in mind.
-It is our hope that such models may inspire future empirical investigations, involving a new community in a reality-seeking theory/experiment feedback loop such as other sciences have enjoyed.